mofosyne/Holo-InternetofEnergy-MDBook/src/holochain.md

 Blockchain and centralised solutions cannot and will not address this need.

-The agent based model differs from other architectures as it allows devices to;
+The agent based model differs from other architectures as it allows devices to
 - tailor their behaviour/reactions to their specific circumstances
 - choose to share or not share private data about their circumstances
 - create and apply a unique 'agent' perspective on the community and situation.